 Buffered aspirin is a popular and generally safe pain reliever for dogs.
 However, even buffered aspirin can sometimes result in stomach ulcers (as is the case for humans too).
-Aspirin is often recommended by vets as a solution to arthritic pain, but as with all NSAIDs, you should always consult your vet before moving forward with treatment.
+Aspirin is sometimes recommended by vets as a solution to arthritic pain, but as with all NSAIDs, you should always consult your vet before moving forward with treatment.

 Humans often find that the differences between various NSAIDs are negligible, but this is not necessarily the case for our furry friends; so, monitor your dog closely and keep your veterinarian informed about his progress.
 If a given NSAID doesn’t appear to be working, your vet may recommend trying a different one.

 18. Opioid Pain Relievers

 Opioids, like morphine and fentanyl, are powerful pain killers used to treat moderate to severe pain.
 While opioids are invaluable for treating human pain, they do have a variety of potential dangers and they typically cause several side effects.
 The same can be said of their use in dogs.

 For example, opioid use often leads to chronic constipation and nausea.
 Additionally, tolerance problems often follow long-term use, requiring your vet to increase the dosage repeatedly.
 This can raise the potential for dangerous consequences, like depressed breathing.